 Driving other cars cover allows you to drive other insured cars without being a named driver or buying temporary cover.
 The car you want to drive must be covered by an existing insurance policy and you must have permission to drive it.

-Some occupations are excluded too.
+Some occupations may be excluded.
 Those in the motor trade, for example, are likely to drive their customers’ cars regularly, so insurers may take the view that you’re more likely to be involved in an accident.
 If you drive your customers’ cars, your company should have its own insurance in place for those circumstances.

-It’s important to realise that driving other cars cover should not be seen as a substitute for a full car insurance policy.
-If you get into an accident while driving someone else’s car, you could end up paying a hefty repair bill.
+It’s important to realise that driving other cars cover should not be seen as a substitute for a full car insurance policy

 It’s best to check with your insurer to find out whether you have DOC cover as it’s not always included automatically.
 Make sure you check before borrowing someone else’s car.